MahmoudRe/react-one-modal/README.md

 ## One Modal and `<dialog>` element

 One Modal should be a replacement for `<dialog>` html element with regards to behavior and not API, it should mimic `<dialog>` even in edge cases or add statement otherwise.
-Please find the known differences in .behavior here.
+Please find the known differences in [behavior here](/docs/dialog-diff.md).

 ### Made with ❤️ at [Schuttelaar & Partners](https://github.com/schuttelaar)